ROROK20/final_project/README.md

 # Image Classification of Coins with Jetson Nano

 This project demonstrates the power of NVIDIA's Jetson Nano by using a ResNet-18 model to classify images.
 It’s a simple yet effective example of how deep learning can be leveraged on edge devices for image recognition tasks.
 Whether you're new to AI or have some experience, this project showcases the potential of AI in a compact, easy-to-understand way.

+This project classifies among different coins: chinese, european, indian, japanese, mexican, us.

+## Dataset

+I got this dataset from Kaggle containing around 1,500 images.

+Here is the link to the data: [Count Coins Image Dataset](https://www.kaggle.com/datasets/balabaskar/count-coins-image-dataset)

 ## The Algorithm